 Lives & Trains: London

-Rebecca is the lead presenter on ITV's coverage of the OVO Energy Women's Tour of Britain and will be a reporter on the Tour of Britain in September.
+Rebecca is the lead presenter on ITV's coverage of the OVO Energy Women's Tour of Britain and was a reporter on the Tour of Britain in 2019.
 In addition, Rebecca can be found regularly hosting rounds of the HSBC UK National Road and women's series on Eurosport as well as using her knowledge to commentate on the action.

 Rebecca also made her debut on BBC Radio 4 in 2018 hosting a well received Food Programme edition at the Giro d'Italia discussing rider nutrition with team chefs, riders and nutritionists.

 Rebecca has featured in TV adverts for British Airways, Dell and Samsung as well as modelling for sports magazine covers.
 Having raced in several disciplines of competitive cycling from a young age Rebecca brings a wealth of knowledge on the sport and with experience in writing for a number of women's magazines and national newspapers Rebecca is at home presenting a vast range of features.